b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Translation.md

 Yet it has detailed statistics of casualties in battle.

 As a piece of literature, this is utter crap.

-And doubly awful of a read when consumed in its original form: no verses, 1000’s of grammar errors, no punctuation, no chapter headings.
+It is doubly awful of a read when consumed in its original form: no verses, 1000’s of grammar errors, no punctuation, no chapter headings&mdash; just one giant wall of text, page after page.

 How would anyone have thought this to be divinely inspired, in its original edition?
 I suppose 19th century readers would be accustomed to that kind of formatting...?